ziadoz/arthur/README.md

 - Sort out bash profile colours (look at Mathias Byens dotfiles) for Vagrant user account.
 - Move PHP and MySQL config into `-custom.ini/cnf` files and copy them into the appropriate directories instead.
 - Look at writing a script to [package up](https://www.vagrantup.com/docs/cli/package.html) a built box.
+- Investigate only exposing certain ports (e.g. MySQL) if is VM build.

 ## Links
 - https://serversforhackers.com/managing-logs-with-logrotate